lihaoyi/scala.rx/readme.md

            val html = Rx{"Home Page! time: " + time()}
 ```

-In earlier versions of this library, the possiblity of 'leaking' an Rx was actually a signficant problem that had to be carefully thought about.
+In earlier versions of this library, the possiblity of 'leaking' an Rx was actually a significant problem that had to be carefully thought about.
 As an example, consider this slight modification to the first example:

 ```scala
 //Note: this won't compile in 0.3.0, but would in earlier versions var count = 0